gautamsonpitale17/BuildIn30Days/AgePulse/README.md

 # AgePulse  (Project 14/30)

-AgePulse is a simple and elegant age calculator that helps users find their exact age in years, months, and days with precision.
+AgePulse is a simple age calculator that helps users find their exact age in years, months, and days with precision.
-It features a modern UI, smooth animation effects, and a light/dark theme toggle for better user experience.

 Features:
 - Accurate age calculation (years, months, days)
-- Light/Dark theme toggle
 - Error handling for invalid dates

 Tech Stack: